Please Call For A Free Consultation (770) 716-0200

 Unfortunately, proving negligence is not always that easy as defendants can try to maintain that a portion of the accident may have been someone else’s fault.

 If you are involved in a truck or automobile accident in Fayetteville, Peachtree City, Newnan, Jonesboro, McDonough or Hampton, don’t try to interpret the law yourself.
-Instead contact Richard D. Hobbs & Associates at 678-737-2457 or contact them online for a free consultation.
+Instead contact Richard D. Hobbs & Associates, P.C. at (770) 716-0200 or contact them online for a free consultation.

-The compassionate attorneys at Richard D. Hobbs & Associates will take the time to evaluate your case and advise you as to the proper next steps.
+The compassionate attorneys at Richard D. Hobbs & Associates, P.C. will take the time to evaluate your case and advise you as to the proper next steps.